loretoparisi/tensorflow-node-examples/README.md

 ## LSTM Text Generation
 A bi-LSTM model that learns to write as Nietzsche or your favorite text.
 Work in progress, so far it loads the saved model only.

+### Can I convert async/await to Promise
+Yes!
+Definitively you can.
+See `async2promise.js`!